voellig-ohne/voellig-ohne-website/pages/projekte/base/index.md

 ---
 title: Base.
-what: magazin, A4, auflage 2500 stück
+what: GESTALTUNG
-what2: in zusammenarbeit mit dem illustrator timo becker
+what2: magazin A4, in zusammenarbeit mit dem illustrator timo becker
 date: 2018
 description: Popup-Galerie
 mainImage: IMG_5157